jennycgonzalez/JgTracker/README.md

         └── jg-result-test-1.txt
 ```

+The results file employs the same format as the ground truth file to define the bounding box surrounding the target in each frame.
 The folder's name "BRISK-BRISK" comes from the keypoint extractor and descriptor methods given in the "config.ini" file:

 ```bash